BDC Hamburger Icon

 Bottom LineBottom line

-A business credit score and a personal credit score look at different things to ascertain creditworthiness, but both give lenders an indication of your ability to pay back a loan.
+A business credit score and a personal credit score look at different things to ascertain creditworthiness, but both give lenders an indication of your ability to repay a loan.
 Even if you have a bad credit score, there are business loans you can get.

 What is a business credit score used for?

-Much like a personal credit score is used to determine an individual’s borrowing eligibility, a business credit score is primarily useful when a company needs financing.
+Much like how a personal credit score determines an individual’s borrowing eligibility, a business credit score is primarily useful when a company needs financing.
 A lender relies on a business credit score to help determine whether to extend funding to a business.

 “A business’s credit score is usually most important when trying to secure financing,” Bumbales said.
 “The better a business’s credit score, the more lucrative options it will have when applying for a loan or other financing products.”

-A business credit score can influence multiple things about the financing a company can obtain, including the amount of funding, repayment terms and interest rate.
+A business credit score can influence multiple pieces of financing a company can obtain, including the amount of funding, repayment terms and interest rate.
 The score is used to determine whether the lender should extend business credit, how much to lend and the terms.

 Other companies you do business with may also use your business credit score to decide whether to extend more generous payment terms.

-If you’re considering financing a purchase or borrowing money, it’s essential to understand your current business credit score and how any new funding might impact it in the future.
+Considering financing a purchase or borrowing money?
+It’s essential to understand your current business credit score and how any new funding might impact it in the future.

 Business credit score factors